Ahmad-ece/AES-FPGA_VERILOG/README.md

 a lot of thing were tough to incorporate in a loop earlier.. so a more compact code is written now. algorrithm and steps are exactly same as previous uploaded code . only some things are written in a "for" loop for a better understanding read both the codes .

+update 01-03-2022  6:00 pm
+mix_col and shift_rows are also done using tasks mix_col operates on a word (32 bits) while shift_rows operate ona whole state (128 bits) both are verified using a testbench